Neutron-Diffraction Measurements of an Antiferromagnetic Semiconducting Phase in the Vicinity of the High-Temperature Superconducting State of K$_x$Fe$_{2-y}$Se$_2$

-By taking into account the $\sqrt{5} \times \sqrt{5}$ iron vacancy ordered phase ($245$ phase) together with the $122$ phase with the stripe AF order and the rhombus iron vacancy order discussed above, we can completely determine the magnetic and lattice structure parameters in the semiconducting sample (Table 1).
-Based on our refinements, the fractions of the $245$ phase and $122$ phase in the semiconducting sample amount to $\sim$ $74.8\%$ and $\sim$ $25.2\%$, respectively.
+By taking into account the $\sqrt{5} \times \sqrt{5}$ iron vacancy ordered phase ($245$ phase) together with the $122$ phase with the stripe AFM order and the rhombus iron vacancy order discussed above, we can completely determine the magnetic and lattice structure parameters in the semiconducting sample (Table \ref{table}).
+Based on our refinements, the fractions of the $245$ phase and the $122$ phase in the semiconducting sample amount to $\sim$ $74.8\%$ and $\sim$ $25.2\%$, respectively.
 The refined stoichiometry of the 122 phase is K$_{0.85}$Fe$_{1.54}$Se$_2$.
-The iron moments of the stripe type AF order and block AF order are $2.8(1)$ $\mu_B$ and $3.4(1)$ $\mu_B$, respectively.
-We notice that the moment and stoichiometry of block AF order phase in the semiconducting sample are very close to those of pure $245$ phase of the insulating sample, which is consistent with the fact that they have similar Neel temperatures (Table 1) \cite{xianhui,donglai1}.
+The iron moments of the stripe-type AFM order and block AFM order are $2.8(1)$ $\mu_B$ and $3.4(1)$ $\mu_B$, respectively.
+We notice that the moment and stoichiometry of the block AFM order phase in the semiconducting sample are close to those of pure $245$ phase of the insulating sample, which is consistent with the fact that they have similar $\mathrm{N\acute{e}el}$ temperatures (Table \ref{table}) \cite{donglai1}.
 In a similar K$_x$Fe$_{2-y}$Se$_2$ sample, ARPES measurements also observed two different phases: an insulating phase with a $500$ meV gap and a semiconducting phase with a 40 meV gap \cite{donglai1}.
-Based on the above observations, we identify the stripe AF ordered 122 phase as the semiconducting phase discussed earlier.
-Remarkably, a first principle calculation has predicted the same magnetic structure and iron vacancy order in a $122$ type structure in KFe$_{1.5}$Se$_2$ \cite{xiang}.
+Based on the above observations, we identify the stripe AFM ordered 122 phase as the semiconducting phase discussed earlier.
+Remarkably, a first principle calculation has predicted the essentially correct magnetic structure and iron vacancy order in a $122$-type structure in KFe$_{1.5}$Se$_2$ \cite{xiang}.
 The same calculation also suggests that this system is a band semiconductor with a $121$ meV gap \cite{xiang}.
-Therefore, we believe that the K$_{0.85}$Fe$_{1.54}$Se$_2$ phase with $122$ structure discovered here is an antiferromagnetic band semiconductor, in contrast to the Mott insulating cuprates and metalic iron pnictides.
-We note that the refined potassium concentration deviates sligtly from the commensuate KFe$_{1.5}$Se$_2$ phase, which could be due to the presence of disordered and localized vacancies or interstitials.
+Therefore, we believe that the K$_{0.85}$Fe$_{1.54}$Se$_2$ phase with the $122$ structure discovered here is an antiferromagnetic band semiconductor, in contrast to the Mott insulating cuprates and metallic iron pnictides.
+We note that the refined potassium concentration deviates slightly from the commensurate KFe$_{1.5}$Se$_2$ phase, which could be due to the presence of disordered and localized vacancies or interstitials.